hazelcast/hazelcast-jet/site/docs/tutorials/kafka.md

 ## 3. Create a New Java Project

 We'll assume you're using an IDE.
-After creating a blank Java project, copy the Gradle or Maven file into it:
+Create a blank Java project named `kafka-tutorial` and copy the Gradle or Maven file into it:

 <!--DOCUSAURUS_CODE_TABS-->